 Bryan Stevenson’s memoir highlights the injustice found in the American justice system as he recounts one particular case he worked on as a young lawyer.
 During his time at Equal Justice Initiative, he took the case of Walter McMillian, a young black man who was sentenced to death for the murder of a white woman — which he insisted he didn’t commit — that he was having an affair with.
 The case, which reads like it could be straight out of To Kill a Mockingbird, irreversibly shapes the author’s view of mercy and justice.

-Acclaimed investigative journalist John Krakauer goes to the University of Montana’s college town of Missoula.
+Acclaimed investigative journalist Jon Krakauer goes to the University of Montana’s college town of Missoula.
 The school is known for its tough academics, pastoral surroundings and a massive fan base for the football team, the Grizzlies.
 But behind the typical trappings of a college community, hides a system that makes it difficult for rape victims to come forward.
 Krakauer interviews several women in Missoula and chronicles the nights of their rapes; their self-doubt while their cases were going through the justice system and what it cost them to speak out.

 In 1980, Candy Montgomery and Betty Gore were two bored housewives in Texas trying to make the best of their mundane suburban lives — until Betty discovered Candy had an affair with her husband, which culminated in a lethal crime scene.
 Evidence of Love details the struggle of “two desperate housewives,” as Candy’s trial unfolds in national headlines after she pleads not guilty for reasons of self-defense.
-Based on exclusive interviews with the Montgomery and Gore families, Briggs and Atkins cut through the drama of the case to study the frustrations and unanswered desires of these two women.
+Based on exclusive interviews with the Montgomery and Gore families, Bloom and Atkins cut through the drama of the case to study the frustrations and unanswered desires of these two women.

 The Devil in the White City by Erik Larson